publisha/shakespeare_repo/PDFs/README.md

-#Here are some PDFs that explain how to things
+#Here are some PDFs that explain how to do things